gitkraken/gitlens-docs/gitlens/gitlens-plus.md

 The commit graph can be configured to be shown as desired offering different settings for what to show and how or where to show it.

-The Author, Commit Date / Time, SHA columns, and changes columns can be rearranged by dragging and dropping the column headers.
+All columns can be rearranged by dragging and dropping the column headers.
 The columns can be toggled on/off from the settings.
+This enables you to arrange the columns in a way that best suits your workflow and priorities.
 The changes column represents added (green) and deleted (red) lines made to each file within the commit.

 <img src="/wp-content/uploads/gl-column-settings.png" class="img-bordered img-responsive center">